Language-Integrated Recursive Queries (Full Version): Safe Recursion with

-To restrict $\textbf{fix}$ to allow only set semantics within recursive queries, we track the semantics of each operation in a type parameter, similarly to how we tracked monotonicity.
-We update $\Sigma$ so that all relation-level operations reflect their semantics.
-The required changes to the syntax and typing rules are presented in Figure~\ref{fig:category-fix}.
-For example: {
+To restrict $\textbf{fix}$ to allow only set semantics within recursive queries, we track the semantics of each query-level operation in a type parameter, similarly to how we tracked monotonicity in column-level operations.
+We update $\Sigma$ so that all query-level operations reflect their semantics.
+The changes to the syntax and rules are shown in Figure~\ref{fig:category-fix}.
+For example: